Toshimasa Suzuki: Career and life

 Suzuki joined Shaft around 1988 as a key animator.
 He made his debut as an episode director and storyboard artist for the studio's first original television series, Juuni Senshi Bakuretsu Eto Ranger, in 1995.
 His employment with Shaft continued until the early 2000s, when he decided to go freelance (he continued to work with Shaft as a freelancer).
 In 2007, he debuted as a series director with Xebec with Heroic Age under the supervision of Takashi Noto.
 For the next few years, Suzuki focused solely on freelancing work with other studios.
 He continued to do work with Xebec, directing Lagrange: The Flower of Rin-ne and Fafner in the Azure: Heaven and Earth, and started directing series outside of either Xebec or Shaft, such as The Pilot's Love Song and The Price of Smiles.
-However, he remains a prominent figure at Shaft and works on most of the studio's productions.

 Suzuki was born in 1966, and he is married to color designer Mitsuko Sekimoto, who has worked with Suzuki on all of his directorial projects outside of Shaft.